overwolf/overwolf.github.io/docs/start/sample-app-overview.md

 ## Sample App Functionality

-For demonstration purposes, the sample app is configured for [Fortnite](https://www.epicgames.com/fortnite/en-US/download).
+For demonstration purposes, the sample app is configured for the one of the supported games that listed above.
 It loads when Fortnite starts and reads Fortnite in-game events.
 You can easily customize this example to fit other games.

 The basic functions our sample app demonstrates: